Nicola Legrottaglie: Style of play

 Legrottaglie was praised by pundits for his physical attributes and his ability in the air, making him a goal threat from set pieces.
 A strong yet elegant player, he excelled in sliding challenges and at organising high defensive lines, also being gifted with good technical ability, passing range and vision, which allowed him to advance into the midfield.
 He was also tactically versatile, excelling at reading the game and possessing a powerful shot from distance.

 Despite his reputation, Legrottaglie was also criticised at times for inconsistency and lapses in man-marking.

 Personal life

 Legrottaglie attracted controversy when he condemned homosexuality in his 2009 autobiography, calling it a "sin" according to his Christian beliefs.
 He is a member of the Italian Evangelical Alliance (an offspring of the World Evangelical Alliance), a Protestant charismatic denomination, and of the Athletes of Christ.
-Also for reasons of faith, he did not have sexual intercourses with his wife Erika for the five years before their marriage.
+Also for reasons of faith, he did not have sexual intercourse with his wife Erika during the five years before their marriage.